Obama and Romney Campaigns Battle Over Working Mother Comments

 And then she added:

-And then, in a commentary on The Huffington Post, Ms. Rosen wrote a long defense of her comments, accusing critics of “faux anger” aimed at scoring political points.
+on The Huffington Post, Ms. Rosen wrote a long defense of her comments,

 “I don’t need lectures from the R.N.C. on supporting women and fighting to increase opportunities for women; I’ve been doing it my whole career,” Ms. Rosen wrote.
 “If they want to attack me and distract the public’s attention away from their nominee’s woeful record, it just demonstrates how much they just don’t get it.”